AlexKMarshall/interactive-comment-section/notes.md

 to connect to postgres we can use a docker compose file. to have separate setups for dev and test we can extend/override the config and pass multiple yml files to docker compose.
 To have multiple environment variables available to prisma we can use dotenv cli to load up the environment variables.
 That way we can have .env.development.local with one database_url in it and .env.test.local with a different one

 docker seems to be a bit picky on github actions, terminating the process before the tests can run.
-Strangely, adding a `docker ps` step to log the containers after spinning up seems to have resolved it
+Strangely, adding a `docker ps` step to log the containers after spinning up seems to have resolved it.
+No that didn't resolve it, but you can chain on a command to the service that waits for it to wake up https://docs.github.com/en/actions/using-containerized-services/creating-postgresql-service-containers

 test the database schema to make sure things like uniqueness are set up properly - neede to tear down the database between each test.
 Potentially we need to set up different database environments per worker id, so they don't clash with each other